limacat76/darkplaces-rs/README.md

 I need to split the DP Engine between the core game and a library.
-Quake didn't need this complexity until now, but for good reasons (unit testing and the eventual phase out of C code) it needs to start thinking in DLLs.
+Quake didn't need this complexity until now, but for good reasons (unit testing and the eventual phase out of C code) I need to start thinking in DLLs.

+There will also be some major refactoring or moving around of macros, headers and functions.

 #### Function Specific